District 19 - Steven D. Rhoads

 In addition to serving with the Wantagh Volunteer Fire Department, he is a member of the Brehon Law Society, Knights of Columbus, 3rd Degree, Kiwanis, the Wantagh-Seaford Homeowners' Association, Bellmore Lions, the Nassau County Bar Association, the Nassau County Police Emerald Society and various other civic organizations.
 A member of St. Barnabas the Apostle Parish in Bellmore, Steve and his wife Linda, ran the Parish's Youth Ministry Program for 6 years, mentoring Parish teens.
 Steve presently serves as the Director of the Youth Ministry Program at St. Pius X Parish in Plainview and also plays 1864 and 1884 rules baseball for a travel team which plays its home games at the Old Bethpage Village Restoration.

 From 2006 until his election, Steve served on the Open Space and Parks Advisory Committee to the Nassau County Planning Commission, becoming its secretary in 2009.
-On March 10, 2015, Steve was elected in a special election to represent the 19th Legislative District in the Nassau County Legislature, encompassing portions of Freeport, Merrick, North Merrick, Bellmore, Wantagh and Seaford.
-Steve was re-elected by wide margins in the 2015 general election and again in 2017.
+On March 10, 2015, Steve was elected in a special election to represent the 19th Legislative District in the Nassau County Legislature, encompassing portions of Freeport, Merrick, North Merrick, Bellmore, Wantagh and Seaford, and was re-elected by wide margins in the general elections of 2015, 2017 and again in 2019.

 In his short time on the Legislature, Steve has sponsored and passed major legislation expanding the County's "panic alarm" program to include schools, houses of worship, malls and places of mass assembly, an extension of fee waivers for families still rebuilding from Superstorm Sandy and helped secure passage of Anti-BDS legislation which made Nassau the first County in the nation to take a stand against the BDS movement which is attempting to delegitimize the State of Israel.